Pros and Cons of Renting a Tuk Tuk in Sri Lanka: Is It Worth it?

 That said, tuk-tuk travel does come with its challenges.
 You’re out in the open, traffic can be wild, and yep, breakdowns happen.
 I even had to wait for a wild elephant to cross the road!

 So, is renting a tuk-tuk in Sri Lanka worth it for you?
-Let’s break down the pros and cons so you can decide if this adventure is for you.
+Let’s break down the pros and cons to help you decide.
 And if you’re already convinced, check out my full Sri Lanka tuk-tuk travel guide to plan your ultimate road trip!

 - Pros of Renting a Tuk-Tuk in Sri Lanka